LEARNAcademy/syllabus/cat-tinder/frontend/intro.md

 ### Cat Tinder Frontend

 Right now we are focused on only the frontend of our application.
 To create the view of our application it is important to be aware of the API.
 The backend of our Cat Tinder app has a model called `Cat`.
-Our cat model will have three attributes: a name, an age, what the cat enjoys doing, and an image.
+Our cat model will have four attributes: a name, an age, what the cat enjoys doing, and an image.

 In the Rails application the schema looks like this: